An Overview of Stevens-Johnson Syndrome

 SJS escalates to Toxic Epidermal Necrolysis Syndrome (TENS) when the blistering covers more than 30% of the person’s body.

-TENS is a severe condition that may cause damage the lungs, kidneys, and liver.
+TENS is a severe condition that may cause damage to the lungs, kidneys, and liver.
 It is also life-threatening, with a fatality rate of approximately 30% resulting from complications including infection, sepsis, and respiratory distress.
-After treatment in intensive care and / or a burn unit, the recovery process for SJS or TENS may take weeks or even months.
+After treatment in intensive care and/or a burn unit, the recovery process for SJS or TENS may take weeks or even months.

 Treatment of TENS may include: